 - Bigleaf magnolia (Magnolia macrophylla) – Slow-growing variety appropriately named for its massive leaves and dinner plate-sized, sweet-smelling white flowers.
 Mature height is about 30 feet (9 m.).

-- Oyama magnolia (Magnola sieboldii) – At heights of only 6 to 15 feet (2-4.5 m.), this magnolia tree type is well-suited for a small yard.
+- Oyama magnolia (Magnola sieboldii) – At heights of only 6 to 15 feet (2 to 4.5 m.), this magnolia tree type is well-suited for a small yard.
 Buds emerge with Japanese lantern shapes, eventually turning into fragrant white cups with contrasting red stamens.

 - Cucumber tree (Magnola accuminata) – Displays greenish-yellow blooms in late spring and summer, followed by attractive red seed pods.
-Mature height is 60 to 80 feet (18-24 m.); however, smaller varieties reaching 15 to 35 feet (4.5-10.5 m.)are available.
+Mature height is 60 to 80 feet (18-24 m.); however, smaller varieties reaching 15 to 35 feet (4.5 to 0.5 m.) are available.